OctopusDeploy/docs/docs/infrastructure/deployment-targets/cloud-target-discovery/index.md

 ## Add step to deployment process

 Octopus will discover targets if one of the following steps are in your deployment process.
-Each step will discover targets that match it's target role before the step is run.
+Each step will discover targets that match it's target role.

 - Deploy an Azure App Service
 - Deploy an Azure Web App (Web Deploy)

 ## Enabling discovery for existing projects

-Target discovery is enabled for all new projects by default, to enable it for existing projects use the following steps.
+Target discovery is enabled for all new projects and environments by default.

+If you have an existing project or environment, enable it with the following steps.

 ### Enable dynamic infrastructure